mulesoft-assets/template-gw-external-oauth2-provider/README.md

 ## Running on premise <a name="runonopremise"/>
 In this section we detail the way you should run your Anypoint Template on your computer.

-### Where to Download Mule Studio and Mule ESB
+### Where to Download Mule Studio and API Gateway
-First thing to know if you are a newcomer to Mule is where to get the tools.
+First thing to know if you are a newcomer to API Gateway is where to get the tools.

 + You can download Mule Studio from this [Location](http://www.mulesoft.com/platform/mule-studio)
 + You can download API Gateway from this [Location](https://www.mulesoft.com/ty/dl/api-gateway)